Hieromon/AutoConnect/mkdocs/otaupdate.md

 <img src="images/webupdate.png" width="480" />

 !!! caution "It is for the only the same network"
     This method can apply only if the client browser and the ESP module belong to the same network segment.
-It cannot update across networks.
+It cannot work correctly across networks.

 [**Another update method using an update server**](#updates-with-the-update-server) can be applied more broadly than using a web browser.
-This method can also update the ESP module over the Internet if you can make the correct transparency between the ESP module and the update server.
+This method can also update the ESP module over the Internet if you can secure the correct transparency between the ESP module and the update server.

 <img src="images/updateserver.png" width="380" />